ChaseLight-Smile/Algorithms/README.md

 * heapsort(int arr[], int length); the heapsort algorithm
 * priorityqueue(int arr[],int length); priority queue is implenented by using maximum heap'
 * countingsort(int arr[], int length); counting sort.
 The time complexity of is linear time.
 It is not based on the comparsion.
-* enhancingMethod(int arr[],int length);  find the maximum and minmum for enhancing metho.The number of comparision decreases.
+* enhancingMethod(int arr[],int length);  find the maximum and minmum for enhancing method.The number of comparision decreases.
 * sortASCII();   sort ASCII by using insertion sort.
 * distance();   Computing the distance from node a(x1,y1) to b(x2,y2).
 * volumn();   Computing the volumn of ball